marty-oehme/bemoji/README.md

 BEMOJI_TYPE_CMD="path/to/your/xdotool"
 ```

+The candidate list (in the case of picker tool) or the picked selection are passed to the tools through stdin.

 This is pretty experimental and you'll have to see how well it works for you.
 The setting can not be changed through the commandline alone.